 Networking within one's own community is vital for new insurance agents, but even veteran agents need to re-scour their neighborhoods to meet new faces.
 Our warm market is always the first territory to explore when seeking new clients.

-Networking basics dictate the constant need to be involved in joining organizations, chambers, attending conferences and meetups, clubs (of all types) and pretty much joining any online communities and any network you can latch onto.
-Here are some other vital tips:
+Networking for insurance agents means being involved in organizations, chambers, attending conferences and meetups, clubs (of all types) and pretty much joining any online communities and any network you can latch onto.

 If you're looking to make auto insurance sales, getting the homeowner to switch a home insurance policy and bundling that policy with auto for a discount is more money in your pocket and big savings for your insurance client.

 Making an in-person connection often goes much farther than a connection on social media, so bring the tools that will help you when you do attend networking events.

 You may not need business cards to generate leads if you buy them, but if you are taking part in local events, you'll want your business cards as a reminder of who you are, even if you're the one doing the follow-up.

 New leads see a business card as a source of legitimacy.
 A hesitant potential client will be relieved to see your degree(s) and insurance agent number on your business car.
 And handing prospects a business card after your sales pitches will help them remember your name.
 A handshake and a smile go a long way too.